mrardyan/workluv-server/internal/service/account/README.md

 ## API Endpoints

-- `POST /users/` - Create a new user
+- `POST /accounts/` - Create a new account
-- `DELETE /users/:id` - Delete a user by ID
+- `DELETE /accounts/:id` - Delete an account by ID

 ## Dependencies